-Questions and Answers: Kerry J. Ressler, MD, PhD, Chief Scientific Officer and Chief of the Center of Excellence in Depression and Anxiety Disorders
+Questions and Answers: Kerry J. Ressler, MD, PhD, Chief Scientific Officer and Chief of the Division of Depression and Anxiety Disorders

-Kerry J. Ressler, MD, PhD, arrived at McLean in August as chief scientific officer and the inaugural chief of McLean’s new Center of Excellence in Depression and Anxiety Disorders.
+Kerry J. Ressler, MD, PhD, arrived at McLean in August as chief scientific officer and the inaugural chief of McLean’s new Division of Depression and Anxiety Disorders.
 He also holds the James and Patricia Poitras Endowed Chair in Psychiatry, thanks to a generous gift from longtime donors Patricia and James Poitras.